 China’s education ministry moves to curtail screen time for games to prevent myopia | Industry

-China’s Ministry of Education issued a notice on Thursday aimed at preventing myopia, or nearsightedness, among children and adolescents by limiting the for mobile devices, PCs, and consoles, according to market researcher Niko Partners.
+China’s Ministry of Education issued a notice on Thursday aimed at preventing myopia, or nearsightedness, among children and adolescents by limiting the screen for mobile devices, PCs, and consoles, according to market researcher Niko Partners.

 The aim is to reduce the myopia rate among kids and teens by more than 5 percentage points through 2023.
 That means there will be restrictions on usage of electronic devices by kids and teens at home and school.
-And that means that regulations are likely coming that will limit the amount of time that minors can play games online.
+And that means that regulations are likely coming that will limit the amount of time that minors can play online.
 It could also mean that China will limit the number of games that it will approve for release.

 The Ministry of Education also issued recommendations to the State Administration of Radio and Television (SART), the regulator responsible for the approval of digital games in China.
 It said the agency should continue strengthening current regulations that limit the amount of time that minors can play games online, to investigate the implementation of an age ratings system for games, and limit the number of new online games that are approved for distribution.